microprediction/microactors/README.md

 # How you use this repository

 1. Fork it
-2. Compute yourself a WRITE_KEY:
-   - Run this bash command in terminal (MacOS and Linux).

-    /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/microprediction/muid/master/examples/mine_from_venv.sh"
-   - Or see [instructions](https://www.microprediction.com/private-keys) for other ways, and a cheesy video explaining that a WRITE_KEY is a Memorable Unique Identifier.
+2. Open up [this notebook](https://github.com/microprediction/microactors/blob/main/New_Key.ipynb) in colab and run it to generate yourself a write key.
-3. Add a Github secret called WRITE_KEY and set it to your write key.
+3. Add a Github secret called WRITE_KEY and set it to your write key ([instructions](https://www.google.com/search?q=how+to+create+a+github+secret))
 4. Click on "accept" when Github asks you if you want to enable github actions.
 Go to Actions and you'll see the only action used in your repo (like [this one](https://github.com/microprediction/microactors/blob/main/.github/workflows/submit.yml)).
 You should be able to enable it.
 5. Go to www.microprediction.org and plug your write key into the dashboard.
 You'll see something like this, eventually.

 ![](https://i.imgur.com/uwttTku.png)

+If you are curious about step 2, see [instructions](https://www.microprediction.com/private-keys) for other ways, and a cheesy video explaining that a WRITE_KEY is a Memorable Unique Identifier.

 ## New to microprediction?
 Here's what's up: